SABRE-JS/SABRE.js/README.md

 A gallery of major milestones in the development process.

 To view the gallery click [here](/gallery/gallery.md) if you're using a decent browser or [here](/gallery/but_i_use_safari.md) if you like safari or internet explorer.

+### Folder Structure

+* src/ -- Main sourcecode for the project (excluding src/__tests__)
+* src/__tests__/ -- Test code for test driven development.
+* include/ -- Browser API definitions and internal API definitions for the Closure Compiler (Files in this folder aren't compiled).
+* bin/ -- Output directory for production code.
+* debugbin/ -- Output directory for debug code.
+* sbin/ -- Contains scripts that are run by the makefile.
+* tbin/ -- Contains the Closure Compiler and other build tools.
+* temp_files/ -- Temporary files.
+* test/ -- Directory used when running the debug server.

 ### Documentation